jose-verse/goblin2plus-get-started/readme.md

 ## Verify the sample application is running successfully

-You can use the monitor of iothub-explorer to watch your messages comming to IoT Hub.
+You can use the monitor of iothub-explorer to watch your messages coming to IoT Hub.

 ```bash
 $ iothub-explorer monitor-events myDevice --login "connection-string"